DARTH-git/Course-Modularization/content/days/day1/_index.markdown

 - This module is completely asynchronous
 - It will take approximately 5-6 hours to complete
-- Slack support available 9:00am - 4:00pm Eastern Time
+- Slack support available 11:00am - 8:00pm Central European Time

 During the workshop: